 12. New Mexico

-- Brazos Cliffs – sheer granite walls which rise over 2000 feet above the Chama River.
-This is some of the oldest rock in New Mexico and best seen at sunset.
+Brazos Cliffs – sheer granite walls which rise over 2000 feet above the Chama River.
+This is some of the oldest rock in New Mexico and is best seen at sunset.

 13. South Carolina

-- Cypress Gardens – a mix of swamp and gardens filled with cypress trees.
+Cypress Gardens – a mix of swamps and gardens filled with cypress trees.
 Follow the walking paths or head out on the swamp in a flat-bottomed boat.
 And there is a Butterfly House.

 14. North Carolina

-- Lake Lure – might look familiar as some of Dirty Dancing was filmed in the area.
+Lake Lure – might look familiar as some of the movie Dirty Dancing was filmed in the area.
 Don’t miss the Lake Lure Flowering Bridge.